-Join Joel Bradley for an in-depth discussion in this video Holding it all together, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Holding it all together, part of Blender: Creating Rigid Body Simulations (2013).

 When it comes to creating what I will refer to here as very believable behavior in our fracture (UNKNOWN) body simulations, the tools and options that we have available in Blender by default are somewhat lacking in both versatility and ease of use.
 In this bonus video, we're going to highlight a set of add-on constraint tools that can be readily downloaded, installed and used to make constraining data sets such as this, a pretty straight forward thing to do.
 To find this tool set, what you will first need to do is an internet search for Bullet Viewport Constraints tool, which should give you a number of possible links.